-José A. Cabranes was appointed a Judge of the United States Court of Appeals for the Second Circuit in 1994.
-At the time of his appointment, he was Chief Judge of the United States District Court for the District of Connecticut, a court to which he was appointed in 1979.
-In August 2013, he was appointed by the Chief Justice to serve also a seven-year term on the three-judge United States Foreign Intelligence Surveillance Court of Review.
+José A. Cabranes was appointed a judge of the Court of Appeals for the Second Circuit in 1994.
+At the time of his appointment, he was chief judge of the District Court for the District of Connecticut, a court to which he was appointed in 1979.
+In August 2013, he was appointed by the chief justice of the United States to serve also a seven-year term on the three-judge United States Foreign Intelligence Surveillance Court of Review.

 He was the recipient of the Learned Hand Medal for Excellence in Federal Jurisprudence of the Federal Bar Council in 2000.

 Before his appointment to the federal bench, Cabranes served as chairman of the Board of Directors of two major Hispanic civil rights organizations: Aspira of New York, an educational agency helping inner-city Hispanic youth prepare for college, and the Puerto Rican Legal Defense and Education Fund (now LatinoJustice), of which he was a founding member.

 Cabranes is married to Kate Stith, a former federal prosecutor in New York who is the Lafayette S. Foster Professor of Law at Yale Law School.
 Kate Stith is a graduate of Dartmouth College and Harvard Law School and served for more than a decade as a Dartmouth trustee.
 She and Cabranes are the parents of four children: Jennifer Cabranes Braceras, a lawyer in Massachusetts, and Amy Cabranes, a development professional in Los Angeles, both born to José Cabranes’s first marriage, to Susan Feibush; Alejo Cabranes, a lawyer in New York City, and Benjamin José Cabranes, a recent graduate of Dartmouth College also residing in New York.